Katie85/www.thecomfortcupboard.com.au/_drafts/2-ingredient-sugar-free-white-chocolate.md

 author: Katie Smith
 ---

-I'm a long-time snacker of dates and cacao butter buttons, because, sugar-free white chocolate\!
-You get all the joy of chocolate: sweetness, butteriness, snappiness, all without the guiltiness.
+I'm a long-time snacker of dates and cacao butter buttons because it's basically sugar-free white chocolate.
+You get all the joy of white chocolate: sweetness, butteriness, snappiness but all without the guiltiness.

 A little warning though: straight up cacao butter may not everyone's cup of tea.
 I gave some to my mum once and she likened it to soap.
 I've never eaten soap so i have no idea what she's talking about.

-It's a super easy recipe but you will need to temper\* the cacao butter.
+It's a super easy recipe but you will need to temper\* the cacao butter with a thermometer.
 As much as I tried, you can't just marry the dates and cacao butter together and expect them to be happy.
 They will split.&nbsp;

-\*Temper (chocolate)

-To improve the consistency and hardness of the cacao butter and to re-set the crystals properly.
+\*Temper: To improve the consistency and hardness of the cacao butter and to re-set the crystals properly.

-You will need a thermometer for this recipe.

 #### INGREDIENTS